timjogorman/RicherEventDescription/guidelines.md

 ### ALINK sub-types

-There are four different aspectual relations used in the schema, CONTINUES, INITIATES, REINITIATES, and TERMINATES.
+There are four different aspectual relations used in the schema: CONTINUES, INITIATES, REINITIATES, and TERMINATES.